Pakistan’s space programme destroyed by ‘Imran Niazi’: Ahsan Iqbal

 ISLAMABAD: Pakistan Muslim League-Nawaz Secretary General Ahsan Iqbal on Thursday said Pakistan’s space programmed was destroyed by Prime Minister Imran Khan through destruction of economy.

-Sharing a news about the contract of multi-mission satellite signed, the former federal minister for planning, development, and reforms said Pakistan was to send its first astronaut in space in 2020 under CPEC cooperation.
+Sharing an old news about the contract of multi-mission satellite signed by Pakistan and China, the former federal minister for planning, development, and reforms said Pakistan was to send its first astronaut in space in 2020 under the China Pakistan Economic Corridor (CPEC) cooperation.

+Pakistan’s space programme has been destroyed by Imran Niazi through destruction of economy.
+Development budget has been slashed drastically with limited funding for space programme.
+Univs are without research funding.
+Our future is compromised. https://t.co/goLmzLu0yT

 He said development budget had been slashed drastically with limited funding for the space programme.
 While universities were without research funding, he said adding that the nation’s future was compromised.